Why Movement Is More Important Than Exercise

 Your body doesn’t work this way.
 It is responding to the forces you place on it from the minute you wake up until the minute you go to sleep, just like analyzing your nutritional goals requires a view of the entire day.
 If you were to exercise for 60 minutes every single day, that is essentially 0.04% of your day.
 What is happening the other 99.96% of the time?

-Here’s a few ways to keep movement a top priority:
+Here are a few ways to keep moving a top priority:

 - Choose a moving family night.
 While movie nights are a favorite for the kids and I, I try to balance out those sedentary evenings with other things like playing ping pong, going bowling, playing laser tag, or even a simple game of hide and go seek.